nim-lang/Nim/doc/manual.rst

 It is mostly accurate to picture semantic analysis proceeding top to bottom and left to right in the source code, with compile-time code execution interleaved when necessary to compute values that are required for subsequent semantic analysis.
-We saw just above that this interleaving is necessary for handling constant expressions.
 We will see much later in this document that macro invocation not only requires this interleaving, but also creates a situation where semantic analyis does not entirely proceed top to bottom and left to right.

 Lexical Analysis